Harshsinghr/DSA-by-Harsh-Singh/README.md

 4. Commit your changes (git commit -m 'Add some feature')
 5. Push to the branch (git push origin feature/YourFeature)
 6. Open a Pull Request

+### Guidelines for Contributions
+- Ensure your code is well-documented.
+- Follow consistent coding styles.
+- Include tests for new features.
+- Respect the repository's code of conduct.

+### Contact
+For any queries or to connect, feel free to reach out:

+- Email: harsh.singh@example.com
+- LinkedIn: Harsh Singh

+I welcome any questions or discussions related to this project!

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Thank you for visiting the DSA by Harsh Singh repository!
+Happy coding!